anuket-project/anuket-specifications/doc/tech/approach.md

 For deployments with multiple SW Virtualization instances sharing the same Underlay Networking resources, it is the SDNu (or SDNuP) responsibility to ensure separation of the shared Underlay resources and to set up appropriate enforcements in the Underlay Networking forwarding plane since each SW Virtualization instance or V/CNF that bypasses its local virtual switching instance cannot be trusted.
 Any fault or misconfiguration in such instances could potentially destroy all networking in the shared Underlay Networking.

+> **Note:** The Reference Model describe a logical SDNu and SDNo separation to clarify the separation of administrative domains where applicable.
+In real deployment cases an Operator can select to deploy a single SDN controller instance that implements all needed administrative domain separations or have separate SDN controllers for each administrative domain.
+A common deployment scenario today is to use a single SDN controller handling both underlay and overlay networking which works on the implementation level when there is only one administrative domain that owns both the HW Infrastructure and the only IaaS SW Virtualization Infrastructure.
+It is however not up to the Reference Architectures to collapse the SDN controllers since they should not be aware if there are other implementations based on that same or other Reference Architectures running on the same HW Infrastructure.

 Two use case examples with both SDNo and SDNu controllers depicting a normal virtual switch encapsulating SW Virtualization Infrastructure instance and another high performance oriented SW Virtualization Infrastructure instance (e.g. using SR-IOV) are described in **Figure 1-5**.
 The examples are showing how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.

 <p align="center"><img src="./figures/RM_NW_Concepts_Layering-SDNo_SDNu_Examples-PA4.jpg" alt="SDN Controller relationship examples" title="SDN Controller relationship examples" width="100%"/></p>